Ventajou/Nitrate/README.md

 	* **modules**: contains your themes.
 Each folder in there is symlinked to the Orchard themes folder by the **setup** command.
 	* **media**: this folder is symlinked to the Orchard media folder by the **setup** command.
 * **db**: contains your database backup

+Source Control
+---

+Make sure you do not commit the Orchard folder to source control.
+If you use Git, add it to the .gitignore file.

+Team Environment
+---

+When working in a team, developers may want to have a slightly different setup from each other.
+Nitrate supports a local configuration file: `NitrateLocal.ps1`, when placed alongside `NitrateConfig.ps1` it will be automatically loaded and override the project settings.
+The idea being to only commit `NitrateConfig.ps1` to source control as a baseline configuration.

 Command Reference
 ---